 Braeburn Estates is a joint venture between two of London’s property giants – Canary Wharf Group and Qatari Diar, overseeing the redevelopment of the new Southbank Place on the site of the former Shell Centre.

-Canary Wharf Group was behind the development of Canary Wharf and 20 Fenchurch Street (the Walkie Talkie Building), while Qatari Diar are best known for London’s Olympic Village and luxury development Chelsea Barracks.
+Canary Wharf Group was behind the development of Canary Wharf and 20 Fenchurch Street (the Walkie Talkie Building), while Qatari Diar is best known for London’s Olympic Village and luxury development Chelsea Barracks.

 The launch of Belvedere Gardens saw a spectacular trip along the River Thames, followed by a gourmet breakfast for the early morning event.
 The event attracted journalists from titles such as The Telegraph, The Times, Condé Nast, The Resident and the Epoch Times.
 A host of campaigns focused on the design credentials of the development, seasonal initiatives and construction milestones have followed, resulting in some fantastic press coverage.

-We also developed a placemaking story based on Southbank Place’s site history as the location for 1951’s Festival of Britain, hosting press for afternoon tea and then a trip on the nearby London Eye, giving the press a unique perspective of ongoing construction, generating extensive coverage.
+We also developed a placemaking story based on Southbank Place’s site history as the location for 1951’s Festival of Britain, hosting press for afternoon tea and then a trip on the nearby London Eye, giving the press a unique perspective of ongoing construction, generating extensive Southbank Place PR coverage.